AlaaAlasrawi/target-game-app/README.md

 2. Phone makes a guess.
 3. User taps "Higher" or "Lower" to guide the phone.
 4. Game continues until the phone guesses the correct number.
-5. The result is shown on the Game Over screen.
+5. The result is shown.

 ---